snltd/SexyMF/README.md

 achieve it.

 SexyMF is developed and tested with Solaris 11 on x64 hardware, and with OmniOS under VirtualBox.
-It is also frequently tested with Solaris 10 and SmartOS VirtualBoxes.
+It is also frequently tested with various Solaris 10 releases under VirtualBox and VMWare.
 There is no SPARC support, as V8, and therefore Node.js, won't build on SPARC.
 (Which, IMO, is a great shame.)

+SexyMF assumes that the operating system has zone support.
+If you don't have the zone packages installed, the preflight checks will fail.
+I may remove this dependency in the future, but it seems unlikely anyone will be troubled by it.

 ## Operations Which are Not Supported